Where to Find Creamy, Dreamy Hot Cocoa in the Hudson Valley

-Try these local cafes for the perfect cup of steaming hot chocolate in the region.
+Try these local cafés for the perfect cup of steaming hot chocolate — whipped cream optional, but highly recommended.

 Verdigris Tea & Chocolate’s popular hot chocolate

 There are times when only a mug of hot chocolate (preferably topped off with a marshmallow or whipped cream dollop) will do to warm the soul.
 While a number of local shops specialize in the traditional chocolate-cum-milk combination, some offer newer, more intriguing variations such as spicy Mexican blends with chili or refreshing options with cool peppermint.

 Regardless of whether you like your cocoa sweet, spiced, or over-the-top chocolatey, you'll find just the cuppa for you in the Hudson Valley.

 Cornwall-on-Hudson and Newburgh